Five Tips for Keeping Your Air Conditioner Running Smoothly

 Turning your thermostat up 7 to 10 degrees while you are away from home can help save you as much as 10% on cooling costs.
 Be sure to set it to start cooling again 15–30 minutes before you get home, to ensure a comfortable temperature with good humidity control.
 A qualified smart thermostat from Focus on Energy can help simplify temperature control through remote and automatic adjustments.

 If your heating or cooling equipment is unreliable, inefficient, or over 15 years old, it might be time for an upgrade.
 An air source heat pump provides efficient heating and cooling for all-season comfort and savings.
-Find a Trade Ally contractor to install your new equipment and help you apply for cost-saving rebates or explore more ways to save with Focus on Energy.
+Find a Trade Ally contractor to install your new equipment.
+Ask if they work with a participating distributor and if the equipment you are choosing qualifies for a rebate or instant discount.

 Check out out five tips to staying comfortable year round in your home: